Herbert Rowse Armstrong: Attempted murder of Oswald Martin

 Oswald Martin was Armstrong's only rival solicitor in Hay.
 They were representing opposing parties in a property sale, the Velinewydd estate, which could have resulted in Armstrong's client losing and Armstrong having to pay a large sum to Martin's client.
 The details of the transaction remain unclear; Martin subsequently said there was a question about the titles.
-It would appear that the money entrusted to Armstrong as a deposit on the sale was gone.
+It appeared that the money entrusted to Armstrong as a deposit on the sale was gone.
 Martin kept mentioning the matter of completion to Armstrong, but the latter repeatedly delayed and it remained uncompleted by the time of Armstrong's trial.

 Armstrong eventually invited Martin to a meeting at his home on 26 October 1921.
 Martin found tea laid out with cakes and buttered scones.
-Martin probably thought that Armstrong wanted to discuss completion of the property sale, but the two men merely discussed everyday things and office organisation, although Martin could have raised the matter himself.
+Martin probably thought that Armstrong wanted to discuss completion of the property sale, but the two men merely discussed everyday things and office organisation although Martin could have raised the matter himself.
 Armstrong spoke of being lonely after the death of his wife.
-During the meeting over tea, Armstrong picked up a scone, said, "excuse fingers" and handed it to Martin, who ate it.
-Having returned home, Martin became violently ill.
+During the meeting over tea, Armstrong picked up a scone, said, "'scuse fingers" and handed it to Martin, who ate it.
+After returning home, Martin became violently ill.

 Martin's father-in-law, John Davies, the chemist (pharmacist) in Hay, had made several sales of arsenic to Armstrong supposedly to kill dandelions despite the fact that it was the autumn and there were only twenty dandelions in the garden of Mayfield, the Armstrongs' home.
 The chemist was suspicious of Martin's sudden illness, and when Martin told him he had been to tea at Mayfield, Davies became even more so.
-Meanwhile, Hincks became struck by how similar Martin's symptoms were to those of Katharine Armstrong.
-Hincks, Martin, and Davies discussed the situation and Davies warned the Martins against receiving gifts from Armstrong.
+Meanwhile, Dr Hincks was struck by how similar Martin's symptoms were to those of Katharine Armstrong.
+Hincks, Martin, and Davies discussed the situation, and Davies warned the Martins against receiving gifts from Armstrong.